Prioritizing mental health may solve Americas retention employee problem.

 HR is well-positioned for this task by instilling a “Culture of Health,” a study by the Harvard School of Public Health argues.
 This can be fostered by covering holistic services, such as relaxation classes, acupuncture, massage therapy, or access to tailored well-being opportunities such as the Integrative Medicine program by the Mayo Clinic—all of which can have a positive impact on employee satisfaction.

 But even more important than offering health solutions is fostering an environment of open communication between employees, leadership, and HR.
-By proactively listening to employee needs and their feedback, HR teams can show they care about their workers, as well as understand the real problems the company is facing from its most important asset, its own talent.
-A great way for employees to feel heard is by initiating feedback loops, meaning anytime employers receive feedback from employees it can be used to create improvements within the company.
-When employees feel heard, it can lead to higher retention and greater productivity and profitability for the company.
+By proactively listening to employee needs and feedback, HR teams can show they care about their workers and understand the real problems the company is facing from its most important asset: its own talent.
+A great way for employees to feel heard is to initiate feedback loops: whenever employers receive feedback from employees, it can be used to drive improvements within the company.
+When employees feel heard, it can lead to higher retention, greater productivity, and profitability for the company.

-Leveraging technology as a tool to foster wellbeing
+Leveraging technology as a tool to foster well-being

-Corporate wellness benefits and programs also have a significant economic impact on the organization in the long run and can decrease losses on healthcare, workers’ compensation, and absenteeism, by about 25 percent, according to the CDC.
+Corporate wellness benefits and programs also have a significant economic impact on the organization in the long run and can decrease losses on healthcare, workers’ compensation, and absenteeism by about 25 percent, according to the CDC.
 Properly curated wellness programs can also show employees that the company cares about them and foster an environment of well-being, all while boosting employee retention.

 When HR promotes a positive work environment in which the physical and mental health of everyone is prioritized, employees are happier.
 Encouraging employee satisfaction can be a competitive advantage and an economic benefit for your organization and a key for employee retention.